About the Model: How SV(M) measures streaming data

 Automated Content Recognition (ACR)

+Our most important source of consumption data is Automatic Content Recognition (ACR) data from smart TVs in the United States.
 ACR technology can identify the content being played on a smart TV or connected device (Apple TV, Roku, etc.) by analyzing the audio and video on screen.
 It works automatically to collect viewing information while keeping individual viewers anonymous.

 Streaming platforms

 ACR technology is platform-agnostic.
 The ACR panel data we receive includes viewing activity on all major U.S. on-demand streaming providers.
 SV(M) viewership data covers the 10 largest streamers by audience share, plus dozens of other OTT and FAST channels.
+We receive direct first-party viewership data from select streaming platforms, which we use to validate and enhance our modeled figures.

 Read more: Streamers: Provider data at a glance